babylonlabs-io/wallet-connector/README.md

 ## Wallet Integration

 This guide explains how to integrate wallets with the Babylon staking dApp.
-The dApp supports both Bitcoin (BTC) and Babylon (BBN) wallets through a unified interface.
+The dApp supports both Bitcoin (BTC) and Babylon (BBN) wallets through two integration paths:

+### 1. Integration Through Tomo Connect SDK Lite (Recommended)

+The recommended way to integrate your wallet with Babylon staking dApp is through [Tomo Connect SDK Lite](https://docs.tomo.inc/tomo-sdk/tomo-connect-sdk-lite).
+This provides:

+- Simplified integration process
+- Broader wallet ecosystem access
+- Maintained by Tomo team

+We strongly encourage wallet developers to integrate via Tomo Connect first.
+Please refer to Tomo's documentation for integration details.

+### 2. Direct Native Integration

+Direct native integration should only be considered if Tomo Connect integration is not feasible for your use case.
+This repository maintains a limited set of natively integrated wallets that are directly maintained by the Babylon team.

 ### Supported Wallet Types